hallidayz/Grounded/MODEL_DOWNLOAD_SOURCES.md

 This document describes where AI models can be downloaded from and how to configure alternative sources.

-## ⚠️ Important Note: Gated Models
+## ✅ All Models Are Publicly Available

-Some models (like `MiniCPM-2-4B-ONNX`) may be **gated/private** and return HTTP 401 Unauthorized errors.
-This means:
+All models used by this app are publicly available and do not require authentication:
+- **DistilBERT**: Publicly available on HuggingFace
-- The model requires you to accept terms on HuggingFace
+- **TinyLlama**: Publicly available on HuggingFace
-- You may need to set up HuggingFace authentication
-- The download script will skip these models gracefully
-- The app will still work - it will attempt to download from HuggingFace at runtime

-If you encounter 401 errors, the script will continue downloading other models and provide helpful warnings.
+No authentication or gated access is required for any models.

 ## Available Download Sources